 Accessory Dwelling Unit Code Amendments

-Owners of residentially zoned property within urban growth boundaries (outside of city limits) in Benton County may apply to establish an accessory dwelling unit (ADU), beginning July 2, 2018.
+Owners of residentially zoned property within urban growth boundaries (outside of city limits) in Benton County may apply to establish an accessory dwelling unit (ADU).
 (Within city limits, contact the city to determine whether an ADUs is allowed.)
 The Accessory Dwelling Unit (ADU) development standards and the original ordinance are available below under Supporting Documents.
 To apply, contact the Community Development Department.

 ADUs are subject to several standards that, in summary, include:

 - Maximum habitable space of 900 square foot

 - Maximum attached garage of 300 square feet